 Installation instructions can be found here.

-Normally the data needed for testing is downloaded during the "ctest" step but you can also download all the data from here:
+Normally the data needed for testing is downloaded during the "ctest" step (if you have -DENABLE_EXTRA_TESTS=1) but you can also download all the data from here:

 Note: Untar this into the top-level of the CMake "build" directory (not the source directory)